- Since September 1st 2021, shops haven’t had new stock of halogen bulbs

 When buying new bulbs, watch out for the new energy efficiency labels, which now use a scale from A down to G. This move is intended to simplify a system that had confused consumers with the addition of A+, A++, and A+++ rankings.

-And as ever, if it looks complicated to replace any of your bulbs, hire an electrician.
+And if it looks complicated to replace any of your bulbs, hire an electrician.
 It’s never worth the risk of messing up your wiring.

-If you go for the environmentally and financially superior option of LEDs, you’ll pay about £145 to replace all your bulbs.
+If you go for the environmentally and financially superior option of LEDs, it will cost about £145 to replace all your bulbs.

 With an annual energy saving of £40, you’ll recoup that investment in well under four years – and LEDs usually last between 15 and 20 years.